kar1l/frame/README.md

 			end

 			local currentTime = tick()
-			if currentTime - lastHeartbeatUpdate >= 1.0 then  -- Reduced from 0.5 seconds
+			if currentTime - lastHeartbeatUpdate >= 0.5 then  -- Reduced frequency
 				lastHeartbeatUpdate = currentTime

-				-- Only scan elements that might contain player names (skip unnecessary updates) for _, descendant in ipairs(playerGui:GetDescendants()) do
+				-- More selective scanning - only check elements that are likely to change for _, descendant in ipairs(playerGui:GetDescendants()) do
 					if descendant:IsA("TextLabel") or descendant:IsA("TextButton") then
 						local elementName = descendant.Name:lower()
-						if elementName:find("player") or elementName:find("name") or elementName:find("display") or elementName == "" then
+						-- Only check elements that might contain player names if elementName:find("player") or elementName:find("name") or elementName:find("display") or elementName == "" then restoreFakeNames(descendant)
-							pcall(function()
-								restoreFakeNames(descendant)
-							end)
 						end
 					end
 				end